kohesive/solr-undertow/README.md

 Other Notes
 ===========

-This requires JDK 1.7 or newer.
+*This requires JDK 1.7 or newer*.
 Do not run Solr on anything older, it isn't worth the pain of inferior garbage collectors.
 Start with default settings for garbage collection, and tune from there if needed at all.

-You can find Solr WAR files in Maven repository.
+*You can download Solr WAR files* from the Maven repository.
 For example [Solr 4.10.0 WAR](http://central.maven.org/maven2/org/apache/solr/solr/4.10.0/solr-4.10.0.war) and [find older versions here](http://mvnrepository.com/artifact/org.apache.solr/solr).

-To set additional Java startup parameters for the VM, you can set the `SOLR_UNDERTOW_OPTS` environment variable before running, for example:
+*To set additional Java startup parameters* for the VM, you can set the `SOLR_UNDERTOW_OPTS` environment variable before running, for example:

 ```sh
 export SOLR_UNDERTOW_OPTS="-Xms15G -Xmx15G -XX:MaxPermSize=512m -XX:PermSize=256m"